Oldest football clubs: Dublin University Team

-The first known record of the Club appears under the heading 'Trinity College' in the Daily Express of 1 December 1855 and is taken to show that it had then been in existence for at least a year:
+The first known record of the club appears under the heading 'Trinity College' in the Dublin Daily Express of 1 December 1855 and is taken to show that it had then been in existence for at least a year:

 FOOTBALL. - A match will be played in the College Park today (Saturday) between original and new members of the club.
 Play to commence at two o'clock College time.

-The club had thus been founded by about 1854, and it has a well-documented, continuous history since then, which gives it a strong claim to be considered the world's oldest extant football club of any code.
+The club had thus been founded by about 1854, and it has a well-documented, continuous history since then, which gives it a strong claim to be considered the world's oldest extant football club of any code. ('College time' was a practice at Trinity of having the clocks set 15 minutes behind local time to reduce lateness at lectures.)

 Australia

-Australian Rules Football
+Australian rules football

-Australian Rules Football (Aussie Rules) is unique to Australia and distinct from other forms of football, having been developed in Melbourne in the 1850s with claims that inspiration was taken from Marn Grook, a game played by Indigenous Australians.
-While it is largely unknown outside of Australia, it is Australia's highest attended sport by a significant margin.
-It has the fourth highest average attendance of any domestic sports league in the world.

-The AFL Grand Final is held annually at the Melbourne Cricket Ground (MCG).
-It is one of the highest attended club championship events in the world each year.
-The highest recorded attendance is 121,696 in the 1970 Grand Final.

-Aussie Rules Football Clubs
+Melbourne Football Club (here pictured in 1879) is the oldest Australian football club.

-The oldest football club in Australia is the Melbourne Football Club, founded in 1858, who still play Aussie Rules today professionally.
-This makes it the oldest extant professional football club of any football code in the world.
+The oldest Australian rules football club is the Melbourne Football Club, founded in 1858, which still plays professionally, making it the oldest extant professional football club of any football code in the world.

-The origins of the club date back to July 10, 1858 with a letter published in Bell’s Life in Victoria and Sporting Chronicle written by Tom Wills, captain of the Melbourne Cricket Club.
-He proposed a “foot-ball club” to keep Victorian cricketers fit in winter.
+The origins of the club date back to 10 July 1858 with a letter published in Bell's Life in Victoria and Sporting Chronicle written by Tom Wills, captain of the Melbourne Cricket Club.
+He proposed a "foot-ball club" to keep Victorian cricketers fit in winter.

 An informal and loosely organised Melbourne team, captained by Wills, played against other football enthusiasts in the winter and spring of 1858.

-On August 7, 1858, in Melbourne, Victoria, students from Scotch College and Melbourne Grammar played the first recorded Aussie Rules game against each other.
+On August 7, 1858, in Melbourne, Victoria, students from Scotch College and Melbourne Grammar played the first recorded Australian Rules game against each other.

 The Melbourne Football Club was formally established the following year on 14 May 1859.
 Three days later (17 May), four members codified the first laws of Australian Rules Football.

-This makes Aussie Rules the oldest of all the football codes that are played today globally, as association football was not codified until 1863, American football in 1869, and the two current Rugby codes were written in 1871 for Rugby Union and 1895 for Rugby League.
+This makes Australian Rules the oldest of the football codes that are played today globally: association football was codified in 1863, American football in 1869, Gaelic football in 1884, Canadian football in 1903, and the two Rugby codes were written in 1871 (Rugby Union) and 1895 (Rugby League).

-1859 also saw the formation of two more clubs, Geelong and University, the latter of which withdrew from the league in 1914.

-Many more Aussie Rules clubs were formed over the next few decades including the following professional AFL clubs: